MA Literary Translation

 Ian McEwan, Creative Writing Graduate and Booker Prize winner

-UEA has announced the launch of the British Archive for Contemporary Writing (BACW), which contains the extensive personal archive of the Nobel Laureate, Doris Lessing, and literary material from other prominent authors such as Naomi Alderman, Tash Aw, Malcolm Bradbury, Amit Chaudhuri, J.D.
+The British Archive for Contemporary Writing at UEA contains the extensive personal archive of the Nobel Laureate, Doris Lessing, and literary material from other prominent authors such as Naomi Alderman, Tash Aw, Malcolm Bradbury, Amit Chaudhuri, J.D.
 Salinger, Roger Deakin, Lorna Sage, WG Sebald and the playwright Snoo Wilson.Read It

 What do Karl Knausgård, Valeria Luiselli and Clarice Lispector have in common with Jo Nesbø, Georg Trakl and Yoko Tawada?
 They’ve all been translated into English by graduates from the MA Literary Translation at UEA.
 On this course you’ll focus exclusively on literary translation, combining translation practice with translation theory.
 You’ll gain the academic qualification needed for a career as a professional translator, as well as laying the foundation for further academic research.